 Rey Allen & Marie Zahn, Certified Rolfers

 During the past twenty years, research on chronic pain has significantly increased, with considerable advances in understanding its etiology, assessment, and treatment.
-These discoveries have important healthcare implications as pain is one of the leading causes for why people seek out medical care, even more so for movement and manual therapies.
-Whether or not pain relief is your immediate goal, the fact remains that the majority of people who walk into your office experience some degree of pain and/or tension; as such, we must understand what pain is, and more importantly, what pain is not.
-For manual and movement therapists, it is no less important than knowing the anatomy of the body.
-This article is a review of the most recent understanding of pain, providing a summary of some of the latest pain science research that is both relevant and applicable to you and your clients.
-It proposes explanations for phenomena where, with your treatment, your client’s pain may decrease, remain the same, or perhaps gets worse.
-Ultimately, understanding these phenomena is empowering to both you and your clients.
+These discoveries have important healthcare implications as pain is one of the leading causes for people to seek out medical care.
+Whether or not pain relief is your immediate goal, the fact remains that the majority of people who walk into your office experience some degree of pain and/or tension.
+As such, we must understand what pain is, and more importantly, what pain is not.
+For manual and movement therapists, this is no less important than knowing the anatomy of the body.
+This article is a review of the most recent scientific understanding of pain.
+This information is relevant and applicable to you and your clients, as it proposes explanations for why, with treatment, a client’s pain may decrease, remain the same, or gets worse.
+Understanding these phenomena is empowering to both you and your clients.

 Within roughly the last twenty years, neuroscience and pain science have discredited the belief that pain reflects the state of physical tissues (i.e. pain = tissue damage), a purely biomechanical explanation for pain (Gifford 1998, Lederman 2010).
 It is a major falsification of what we once believed.
 The International Association for the Study of Pain (IASP) defines pain as “an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”
 Simply put, pain is the brain’s perception of tissue damage (Butler and Moseley 2003).
 Perception is key, because pain is about how a person consciously and non-consciously creates meaning of his/her physical reality.
 This perception of tissue damage (i.e. pain) is modulated by a number of cognitive, emotional, and sensory inputs (Gifford 1998; Carlino et al. 2014).